alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 The Drupal testbot
 -----

+**Edit (December 10, 2019): [until this issue is fixed](https://github.com/dcycle/drupal-tester/issues/2) I recommend using the CircleCI technique and not testing on the Drupal infrastructure.**

 Drupal has its own Continuous Integration infrastructure, or testbot.
 It's a bit more involving to reproduce its results locally; still, you might want to use if you are developing a Drupal module; and indeed you'll have to use if it you are submitting patches to core.

 In fact, it is possible to tweak our code a bit to allow it to run on the Drupal testbot _and_ CircleCI.